Change of Name or Address

 You must tell HM Revenue and Customs (HMRC) if you change your name, business name or your personal or trading address.

 There are different ways of telling HMRC about changes to your personal details for Income Tax, National Insurance, student loans, tax credits and Child Benefit.

-Make sure you’ve updated your details for all of the taxes and schemes you’re registered for, including:
+Make sure you have updated your details for all of the taxes and schemes you’re registered for, including: